aha-app/aha-services/docs/slack.md

 Configure integration in Slack

 1. In Slack, go to the integrations section of the account configuration.
+2. Click the _Make your own integration link_
-2. Create a new `Incoming WebHooks` integration.
+3. Create a new `Incoming WebHooks` integration.
-3. Choose or create a channel for the Aha! activity to be sent to.
+4. Choose or create a channel for the Aha! activity to be sent to.
-4. Copy the value of the `Your Unique Webhook URL` field.
+5. Copy the value of the `Your Unique Webhook URL` field.

 Create the integration in Aha!